Zach Maynard

-Zachary Desmond Maynard (born July 29, 1989) is a former American football quarterback who played college football for the California Golden Bears and Buffalo Bulls.
+Zachary Desmond Maynard (born July 29, 1989) is an American former football quarterback who played college football for the California Golden Bears and the Buffalo Bulls.
 He is the older half-brother of current Los Angeles Chargers wide receiver Keenan Allen.

-Early years
+Early life

 Maynard attended Grimsley High School in Greensboro, North Carolina, where he led his team to a Metro League title as a senior in 2007.
 He committed to Buffalo to play for coach Turner Gill.

 College career

 Buffalo

 Maynard began his college career as the backup quarterback to Drew Willy, and saw limited action during the Bulls 2008 season, culminating with the team's 2008 MAC championship, and an appearance in the 2009 International Bowl.
 For the 2009 season, Maynard took over for Willy as the team's starting quarterback and led the Bulls to a 5–7 record.
 During a 54–27 loss to Pittsburgh in the second week of the season, Maynard threw for 400 yards and 4 touchdowns.
 During the 2009 season, Maynard accounted for 2,994 yards of total offense, the second highest single-season total in Buffalo football history.